pranjan511/webcom-viewer/README.md

 Supported Platforms (tested)

 webcom-viewer is NodeJS based application server with the angularJS frontend.
-We can run it in any platform where NODEJS support is available.
+We can run it on any platform where NODEJS support is available.

 Linux

 Windows

-Raspberry PI (Oracle Java recommend)
+Raspberry PI (Oracle Java recommended)

 webcom-viewer is a controller for the sensors world! it is developed to support MySensors.org project.
 Considered system resources in mind on development.
 Even we can run it on Raspberry PI very first model.

 How webcom-viewer is effective?

-In simple words, You can monitor and control your home from anywhere.
+In simple words, You can monitor and control your home from anywhere and client-server can be in different networks.
 It is home automation server.